 Lycopene is a carotenoid, although it does not have vitamin A activity.

-It is worth noting lycopene is red and is responsible for giving tomatoes their deep red color.
+It is worth noting lycopene is responsible for giving tomatoes their deep red color.
 As a result, the deeper the red color of a tomato, the more lycopene will be present.

 What Are the Benefits of Lycopene?

 Lycopene lays claim to some impressive health benefits and has a promising range of studies behind it.

 Some of the research findings on lycopene:

 - A meta-analysis of prospective studies examined levels of lycopene in the blood of CVD patients.
 The study found that lower concentrations of lycopene in the blood significantly associated with higher CVD mortality (2).

 - In randomized controlled trials, lycopene supplementation reduces health markers of oxidative stress (3).